Bond Arms

-Bond Arms Inc. is an American firearms manufacturer located in Granbury, Texas which makes derringers and the semiautomatic Bullpup 9.
+Bond Arms Inc. is an American firearms manufacturer located in Granbury, Texas which makes derringers, the semi-automatic BullPup9 pistol, and announced plans to put a tactical lever-action rifle into production by the end of 2023.

 History

-Bond Arms was founded by longtime tool and die maker Greg Bond, in Granbury, Texas.
+In 1995, Bond Arms was founded by longtime tool and die maker Greg Bond, in Granbury, Texas.

-Between the 1860's and the mid 1990's, derringers had largely gone unchanged in design or safety until Greg Bond added a trigger guard, invented the "rebounding hammer" and retractable firing pins, and added a crossbolt safety.
+Between the 1860s and the mid-1990s, derringers had largely gone unchanged in both design and safety, until Greg Bond added a trigger guard, invented the "rebounding hammer", retractable firing pins, and added a crossbolt safety.
 The company was formerly known as "Texas Arms" out of Waco, Texas.
 Bond Arms became incorporated in 1995 and was licensed by the BATFE as a firearms manufacturer and dealer.

-Greg's brother, Gordon Bond, bought the company from Greg in 2007 and has been owner/president since then.
+Greg's brother, Gordon Bond, bought the company from Greg in 2007 and has since been the owner and president of the company.

 Bond Arms is the largest manufacturer of derringers in the firearms industry.

 Products

 Derringers

-Bond Arms derringers are modular and made in a variety of centerfire calibers including .380ACP, 9mm, .40 S&W, .30 Carbine, .327 Fed Mag, 44-40 Win, 44SPL, .45ACP, .45LC, .357Mag/.38Spl, 10mm, and .45 Long Colt /.410 Shotshell.
+Bond Arms derringers are modular and made in a variety of centerfire calibers including: .380 ACP, 9mm Parabellum, .40 S&W, .30 Carbine, .327 Federal Magnum, .357 Magnum/.38 Special, 10mm, .44-40 Winchester, .44 Magnum, .44 Special,.45 ACP, .45 Long Colt/.410 Shotshell, 45-70 Gov't, and .50 Action Express.
 The three most popular models are the Texas Defender, Rowdy, and Snake Slayer Derringers.
 The trigger guard is removable for a more traditional appearance on the original and the Rough series.
 Bond Arms constructs their traditional derringers in such a way that a user can change barrels and switch from one caliber to another.
-Grips are also constructed in such a way that users can also change between a compact grip to an extended grip to a jumbo grip.
+Grips are also constructed in such a way that users can change from a compact grip, to an extended grip, or to a jumbo grip.

-In late 2014 Bond Arms introduced two California-legal models called the Big Bear and Brown Bear, but they have since ceased all business in California due to Prop 65.
+In late 2014, Bond Arms introduced two California-legal models called the Big Bear and the Brown Bear.
+But, they have since ceased all business in California, due to the 1986 California Proposition 65.

 In 2018, Bond Arms introduced the Rough series which are structurally identical to the classical derringer line, but are not as highly polished.
 These have a much lower cost per unit and are designed to be used in a tougher environment than the original line.